gigijoe/gpsF3XTracker-for-Ethos/README.md

 There are also two modes for F3B available, where in case of speed task the time for 4 legs is measured, in case of distance task number of legs done in allocated time is counted.

-The application is based on ideas of Frank Schreiber s F3F Tool for Jeti and on code of Alex Barnitzke s gpsF3XTracker for OpenTx.
+The application is based on ideas of Frank Schreiber's F3F Tool for Jeti and on code of Alex Barnitzke's gpsF3XTracker for OpenTx.
 Its code is published under the MIT License.

 This manual describes how to install, configure and use the GPS F3X Tracker.

 <a name="Requirements"></a>
 ## 2. Requirements
 - GPS sensor: SM-Modelbau GPS-Logger 3, FrSky GPS ADV and generally any other GPS with 3-axes gyro and with data rate 10Hz are supported.
-The Logger 3 is strongly recommended.
-FrSky GPS ADV lacks gyro
+The Logger 3 is strongly recommended as FrSky GPS ADV lacks gyro
 - Ethos: versions 1.5.x and newer are supported
 - Transmitter: The application supports units with touchscreen resolution 800*480